c0deLab/URBAN5/README.md

 python run.py -p 8000
 ```

-To change the port number, update the timeout (in minutes), or disable kiosk mode, use flags:
+To change the port number, update the timeout for sleep mode (in minutes), or disable kiosk mode, use flags:

 ```
 python run.py -p 8008 -t 5 -k False